10 Farmhouse Living Room Curtains That Actually Make Your Space Feel Cozy (Real Room Inspo)

 Light curtains against dark walls is a classic combo that works for good reason.
 It frames windows beautifully and prevents dark walls from feeling oppressive.
 Natural light becomes even more valuable when it contrasts with deeper wall colors.

-The patterned sofa and leather ottoman add richness—they don’t need busy curtains competing with them.
+The patterned sofa and leather ottoman add richness.
+They don’t need busy curtains competing with them.
 Simple, flowing fabric complements those ornate elements.
 It’s all about balance: knowing when to add detail and when to pull back.

 How to Choose Farmhouse Curtains That Actually Work